raspberrypilearning/rock-band/en/step_2.md

 Then click on **File**, and then on **Save now** to save your project.

-If you don't have a Scratch account, you can save a copy of your project by clicking on **Download to your computer** instead.
+If you are not online or don't have a Scratch account, you can save a copy of your project by clicking on **Save to your computer** instead.

 ![screenshot](images/band-save.png)
 --- /task ---